A domain name is the URL or web address where visitors find your site.

 If the domain is registered (already has an owner), you will be asked to confirm that you are the owner of the domain.
 If you are not the owner, you’ll have to choose another domain.
 If you are the owner, select Yes, add domain to assign the custom domain to the site.
 The next step depends on how your domain is registered:

-- If the domain was registered with Netlify and/or is using Netlify DNS, configuration is automatic.
+- If the domain was registered with Netlify, is using Netlify DNS, or both, configuration is automatic.
 Visit the multiple domains page to learn about options for domain aliases, domain-level redirects, and branch subdomains.

 - Alternatively, if the domain was registered elsewhere, and you want to continue using your current DNS provider, you will need to add DNS records on your provider to point your domain or subdomain to your site on Netlify.
 Visit the external DNS instructions to complete your configuration.